PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Experiments

-\paragraph{Data and metrics:} NavSim-v1~\cite{navsim1} is a benchmark for evaluating autonomous driving agents using a non-reactive simulation where an agent plans a trajectory from initial sensor data.
-This approach avoids costly re-rendering while still enabling detailed, simulation-based analysis of the maneuver's safety and quality.
+NavSim-v1~\cite{navsim1} is a benchmark for evaluating autonomous driving agents using a non-reactive simulation where an agent plans a trajectory from initial sensor data.
+This approach avoids re-rendering while still enabling detailed, simulation-based analysis of the maneuver's safety and quality.
 Evaluation is based on the PDMS, which aggregates several metrics.
-It heavily penalizes safety failures while rewarding driving performance, calculated as:
+It penalizes safety failures while rewarding driving performance, calculated as:

 where penalties come from collisions (NC) and staying in the drivable area (DAC) with a weighted average of scores for progress (EP), time-to-collision (TTC), and comfort (C).

 NavSim-v2~\cite{navsim2} introduces \textit{pseudo-simulation}.
 A planned trajectory is executed in a simulation with reactive traffic, and performance is measured by an Extended PDM Score (EPDMS).
 Note, NavSim-v2 is a very recent dataset and only a few approaches have been tested or adopted to it (most of them still under review).